LaneAward Handoff Reference

 • Foreman can create Manufacturing Contributor only.

-• Manager and higher roles can assign visible team-manager and team-lead slots inside the selected-account workspace.
+• (when Teams feature is enabled) Manager and higher roles can assign visible team-manager and team-lead slots inside the selected-account workspace.

-• Team Lead and Foreman can add or remove Manufacturing Contributor accounts from their visible team scope.
+• (when Teams feature is enabled) Team Lead and Foreman can add or remove Manufacturing Contributor accounts from their visible team scope.

 • Only one Owner is allowed in the system.